getodk/docs/docs/central-forms.rst

 Updating Forms to a New Version
 -------------------------------

-As of Central 0.8, it is possible to update a published Form with a new definition, or new Media Files, and to test these changes before they are applied to the Form in use.
+Sometimes requirements change during data collection or a form design error is discovered that needs to be fixed.
+In those cases, Central lets you update a published Form with a new definition, or new Media Files, and to test these changes before they are applied to the Form in use.

+.. warning
+  Changing a form definition while it is in use will likely complicate analysis and may significantly impact results.
+Make sure that it's acceptable for your context and make a plan for how you will take those changes into account before you publish them.

-There is one primary restriction Central enforces on updated definitions: once defined in a published Form version, each field Data Name (in technical terms, the Instance XPath) cannot change its Data Type.
-Unused fields may be removed, and new fields may be added, but if any field reuses a previously existing Data Name, it must have the same Type as it did before.
-If you run into an error with this restriction, the easiest solution is usually to rename the changed field to a new name.
+Once a field is defined in a published Form version, the field's Data Type cannot be changed.
+It's always okay to add or remove fields but if any field reuses a previously existing name, it must have the same Data Type as it did before.
+There is one exception to this rule: you can change any field's type to `text` because all other types can be easily converted to it.

+.. note
+  If a field is removed, it will not be included in exports by default.
+You can ask for all fields that were ever referenced in previous Form versions when you export data.
+Renaming a field is the same as removing a field and then adding a new one.

+  You can also put a relevance of `false()` on the field so that it's still included by default in data exports but no longer shown to data collectors.

+You can generally make improvements to the form without removing fields or changing their type.
+For example:

+  - if a question would be better displayed to the user as a different type (e.g., from decimal to integer), you can introduce a new field with that new type and change the old field to a calculate with a calculation that pulls the new field's value in.
+That way, your analysis can continue on the old field.
+This is only appropriate if the old and new questions have the same meaning.
+  - if a question is found to be easier to understand when framed as its negation, its field can be changed to a calculate that negates the response to a new question.
+This can impact results so carefully consider whether it is appropriate.
+  - if a field has an implied value after a certain point in time, it can be changed to a calculate with a default value.

 To begin the process of updating a published Form, click on the :guilabel:`Create a new Draft` button in the Draft navigation on the Form:

    .. image:: /img/central-forms/update-form.png

 Initially, the new Draft will have the same definition as the published Form.
-If you only want to update attachment Media Files, this means you don't have to bother uploading a definition at all: you can go straight to the :guilabel:`Media Files` tab and :ref:`upload the changed files <central-forms-attachments>`.
+If you only want to update attachment Media Files, this means you don't have to upload a definition: you can go straight to the :guilabel:`Media Files` tab and :ref:`upload the changed files <central-forms-attachments>`.

 You can replace the Draft definition, Media Files, and make test submissions as with the :ref:`initial Form Draft <central-forms-draft>` before the Form was first published.
 Test submissions will not interfere with published Form submissions.